LvMalware/ztunnel/README.md

 Key-exchange is performed using `X25519Kyber768`, that is Ellipitic Curve Diffe-Hellman (ECDH) using curve X25519 + the post-quantum Key-Encapsulation Mechanism (KEM) called Kyber.
 This way, the communication remains secure as long as at least one of the two algorithms is unbroken.
 All data is then transmitted using `AES-256-GCM`.

-> Note: This protocol is useful to protect against eavesdropping, but currently it **can't** protect against active man-in-the-middle attacks.
-Future versions might include a method to validate each peer's public keys during key-exchange, invalidating such attacks.
+This protocol is useful to protect against eavesdropping and in the latest versions, it also includes a method to validate each peer's X25519 public keys during key-exchange, which can prevent Mand-In-The-Middle (MITM) attacks.

+> Note: Although this protocol offers quantum resistance against eavesdropping, the mechanism used to protect against MITM depends only on validating the X25519 public keys, which is not quantum resistant by itself.
+If an attacker manages to somehow compromise the security of the ECC curve in use, this protocol will not be able to protect the communication against active MITM.